Enbridge Inc. (ENB) Stock Could Soon Reward Patient Investors

 Enbridge Inc. (ENB): Who are the competitors?

-The company’s main competitors (and peers) include Hess Corporation (HES) that is trading 16.13% up over the past 12 months and Suncor Energy Inc. (SU) that is -19.95% lower over the same period.
+The company’s main competitors (and peers) include Hess Corporation (HES) that is trading 21.06% up over the past 12 months and Suncor Energy Inc. (SU) that is -19.44% lower over the same period.
 Enterprise Products Partners L.P.
-(EPD) is -5.31% down on the 1-year trading charts.
+(EPD) is 0.12% up on the 1-year trading charts.